materialsproject/fireworks/docs/index.rst

 * Point us to areas of the code that are difficult to understand or use.
 * Contribute code!
 If you are interested in this option, please see our :doc:`contribution guidelines</contributing>`.

-The collaborative way to submit questions, issues, and all other communication is through the `FireWorks Github page <https://github.com/materialsproject/fireworks/issues>`_.
+The collaborative way to submit questions, issues / bug reports, and all other communication is through the `FireWorks Github page <https://github.com/materialsproject/fireworks/issues>`_.
 You can also contact: |Mail|

 .. |Mail| image:: _static/mail.png
    :alt: developer contact